Leigh Richmond Roose: Club career

 He began his footballing career in 1895 with Aberystwyth Town, playing for the club on 85 occasions.
 His debut came in a 6–0 win over the Shropshire team Whitchurch in October 1895, and he was carried from the pitch shoulder-high following the team's 3–0 victory over Druids in the Welsh Cup final of 1900.
 It was during this phase of his career that Roose was seen playing by the eminent Welsh historian Thomas Richards, who would later refer to him as Yr Ercwlff synfawr hwn ("This wondrous Hercules").

+In March 1900, Roose joined South Wales based Porth until the end of the season.

+For the 1900-01 season, Roose joined Druids.
+He played in the 1901 Welsh Cup Final where Druids lost against Oswestry United.

-Signed by Stoke, Roose made 147 league appearances for the Staffordshire club from 1901–1904 and 1905–1906 – the latter spell, consisting of only three games, being terminated by a broken wrist.
+Signed by Stoke, Roose made 147 league appearances for the Staffordshire club from 1901 to 1904 and 1905–1906 – the latter spell, consisting of only three games, being terminated by a broken wrist.
 Roose kept 40 clean sheets (that is, did not concede a goal) during his Stoke career, a remarkable record not least because his team flirted dangerously with relegation in 1901, 1902 and 1904.

 'Mond Roose punctuated his two spells at Stoke with 24 appearances for Everton, whom he helped reach the semi-final of the FA Cup in 1905.
-He arrived part way through the 1904–05 season and replaced the Irish goalkeeper Billy Scott, who had conceded 17 goals in the first 12 games of the season.
+He arrived partway through the 1904–05 season and replaced the Irish goalkeeper Billy Scott, who had conceded 17 goals in the first 12 games of the season.
 Roose kept 8 clean sheets for Everton, a record proportionately better even than that he had set at Stoke.

 After leaving Everton, Roose went on to play in 91 league matches and seven cup games for Sunderland between 1907 and 1910, helping the club to finish second in the league on two occasions, and "almost single-handedly" saving the team from relegation on a third.
-When his Sunderland career was terminated by a second broken wrist, there was some call for Roose's services to be recognised with a testimonial.
+When a second broken wrist terminated his Sunderland career, there was some call for Roose's services to be recognised with a testimonial match.
 Since the player's amateur status forbade this, an illuminated address was presented instead.

 In the course of his career, Roose also turned out for Port Vale and Celtic (both 1910).
-He played one game for Celtic, and it was a Scottish Cup semi-final in which Celtic lost 1–3 to Clyde on 12 March 1910.
+He played one game for Celtic, a Scottish Cup semi-final in which Celtic lost 1–3 to Clyde on 12 March 1910.
 He made his mark on this game by running after the goalscorer of one of the Clyde goals and shaking his hand!
-Other clubs he represented on at least one occasion included Druids, Huddersfield Town (1910–1911), Aston Villa (August to December of 1911) and Woolwich Arsenal (1911–1912).
+Other clubs he represented on at least one occasion included Druids, Huddersfield Town (1910–1911), Aston Villa (August to December 1911) and Woolwich Arsenal (1911–1912).

-Roose retained his amateur status throughout his club career, but charged his clubs handsomely for his expenses.
+Throughout his club career, Roose retained his amateur status but charged his clubs handsomely for his expenses.